GeneralMing/codeforces/README.md

 Every solved problem has a program written in C11, Java and Python 3 as of now.

 Java solutions require JDK 7+.
 Python solutions are tested to work on Python 3.4.3.
-C11 solutions are tested on GCC version 7.5.0
+C11  and C++ solutions are tested on GCC version 7.5.0.

 For more details, refer or contact me on: [https://www.generalming.in](https://www.generalming.in)